top of page

 Vehicle Service Bay Construction

-Vehicle service bay construction for auto repair facilities addresses substantial structural floor loading from vehicle weight and lift equipment, drainage in the service bay floor capturing oils, fluids, and washwater with appropriate oil-water separator integration, exhaust ventilation removing vehicle exhaust gases during in-bay engine operation, vehicle lift installation with appropriate structural support and electrical service, compressed air infrastructure throughout the service bay supporting pneumatic tools, hazardous waste management for used oils, fluids, and combined automotive waste, and combined service bay considerations.
+Vehicle service bay construction for auto repair facilities addresses structural floor loading from vehicle weight and lift equipment, drainage in the service bay floor capturing oils, fluids, and washwater with appropriate oil-water separator integration, exhaust ventilation removing vehicle exhaust gases during in-bay engine operation, vehicle lift installation with appropriate structural support and electrical service, compressed air infrastructure throughout the service bay supporting pneumatic tools, hazardous waste management for used oils, fluids, and automotive waste, and service bay considerations.

 Convenience Store Coordination

-Convenience store coordination at combined fuel and retail facilities addresses Group M Mercantile occupancy requirements alongside the Group H or S-1 fuel storage areas.
-Convenience store provisions include retail floor layout supporting customer flow, food service infrastructure where the store includes hot food preparation (commercial kitchen, Type I hood, DBPR food service licensure), refrigeration infrastructure supporting cold beverage and food storage, life safety provisions including fire alarm and sprinkler protection where applicable, accessibility under the Florida Accessibility Code, and combined convenience store provisions.
+Convenience store coordination at fuel and retail facilities addresses Group M Mercantile occupancy requirements alongside the Group H or S-1 fuel storage areas.
+Convenience store provisions include retail floor layout supporting customer flow, food service infrastructure where the store includes hot food preparation (commercial kitchen, Type I hood, DBPR food service licensure), refrigeration infrastructure supporting cold beverage and food storage, life safety provisions including fire alarm and sprinkler protection where applicable, accessibility under the Florida Accessibility Code, and convenience store provisions.

 Stormwater Management for Automotive Facilities

-Stormwater management for automotive facilities addresses the substantial contamination potential from automotive operations including fuel spills, oil leaks, and combined contaminants entering the stormwater system.
-Stormwater management approaches include canopy coverage over fuel dispensing areas containing the fuel transfer location, sand and oil interceptors collecting contaminants in stormwater runoff before discharge, dedicated containment around fuel storage and dispensing areas, ongoing housekeeping practices, and combined stormwater best management practices.
-South Florida Water Management District ERP coordination addresses substantial automotive facility stormwater management.
+Stormwater management for automotive facilities addresses the contamination potential from automotive operations including fuel spills, oil leaks, and contaminants entering the stormwater system.
+Stormwater management approaches include canopy coverage over fuel dispensing areas containing the fuel transfer location, sand and oil interceptors collecting contaminants in stormwater runoff before discharge, dedicated containment around fuel storage and dispensing areas, ongoing housekeeping practices, and stormwater best management practices.
+South Florida Water Management District ERP coordination addresses automotive facility stormwater management.

 Required Submittal Documents